 - Eye ointment with no cortisone

-- Epsom salt (mix 1 teaspoon in 2 cups of warm water for drawing out infection and bathing itchy paws and skin)
+- Epsom salt (mix one teaspoon in 2 cups of warm water for drawing out infection and bathing itchy paws and skin)

-- Baking soda (good for soothing skin conditions)
+- Baking soda (suitable for soothing skin conditions)

 - Styptic powder (to stop bleeding of torn toenails, etc.)

 - Milk of magnesia (for stomach upset and certain types of poison ingestion)

 - Pepto Bismol (for stomach upset and some kinds of poison ingestion; do not give to cats)